lakshitaverma/Todo-app-with-all-hooks/README.md

 # React Todo App with all hooks

-Todo app with clean architecture and all hooks like useState, useContext, useReducer, useEffect
+Todo app with clean architecture and all react hooks like useState, useContext, useReducer, useEffect

 Project Architecture -